 Morphotype test is not without pitfalls.
 Evident risks are underestimation of M. trossulus in some non-Russian populations like sources of “outlier samples” in Norway and Gulf of Maine, the bias generated by non-random association of morphotypes with size (or age) of conspecific mussels as was observed in very rare (2?%) samples, uncertainties in application of the test to populations from intermediate salinities (about 30 ppt) in the Barents Sea.
 To note four from five samples with significant non-random association of morphotypes with size were from Tyuva inlet at the very border between low- and full-saline areas of Kola Bay; hence temporal or ontogenetic trends in morphotype frequencies are possibly local Barents Sea phenomenon related by peculiar salinity conditions as in Tyuva.

+The morphotype test is not without pitfalls.
+Evident risks are an underestimation of M. trossulus in some populations (such as those in Norway and the Gulf of Maine, which were the sources of the “outlier” samples), the bias generated by a non-random association of morphotypes with size (or age) of conspecific mussels such as was observed in very rare (2?%) samples, and uncertainties in its application to populations from intermediate salinities (about 30 ppt) in the Barents Sea.
+To note, four out of the five samples with a significant non-random association between the morphotypes and the size were from Tyuva inlet right at the border between brackish and full saline areas of the Kola Bay.
+It is possible that temporal or ontogenetic trends in the morphotype frequencies are a local Barents Sea phenomenon related to the unusual salinity conditions.

 In spite of the fact that the hypotheses that different mussel species could differ by the extent of the nacreous layer development under the ligament nympha was suggested long time ago (Zolotarev, Shurova 1997; Vervoenen et al. 2000) the cited study of Khaitov et al. (2018) is the only one where morphotypes were purposefully used for identification of species.
 We hope that after the morphotype test was evaluated (i.e. associations among morphotypes and species-specific genotypes were analyzed at individual and population levels) it will receive more attention from blue mussel researchers.
 To note, other morphological express-method for M. trossulus and M. edulis diagnostics was suggested by Beaumont et al. 2008 who confirmed that commercially damaging “fragile mussels” recorded on M. edulis plantations in Loch Etive (Scotland) were genetically similar to M. trossulus.
 “Fragile” mussels appeared to differ from M. edulis (and reference M. galloprovincialis) by more flexible and elongated shells with more distinctive growth ridges and not whitish but a duller grey-blue colour of the inside.
 The perspective approach for identification of species basing on the shell “fragility” remains underdeveloped; By comparing photos of shells in Beaumont et al. 2008 with photos of shells from our the Barents Sea samples (ESM Fig. ?B) one can see that differences between species are not so striking in the Barents Sea as in Scotland.